-7.1.9 Land for Park/Public Use in Subdivisions
+6.1.9 Land for Park/Public Use in Subdivisions

 Council may require the dedication of a percentage of the land area of any subdivision or other development not more than 10% to be developed as park land or other public use, and such land shall be conveyed to Council in accordance with Section 37 of the Urban and Rural Planning Act, 2000.
-The Town may consider cash in lieu as well.
+The Town may consider cash in lieu equivalent to the pre-development value of the land, as well.

-7.1.10 Landscaping
+6.1.10 Landscaping requirements in subdivisions

 - 1) Wherever possible, natural areas should be maintained in their natural state and the destruction of these natural areas by development should be minimized.
 If the natural area is a part of a public open space area, the developer should prepare a landscape plan integrating the natural areas with the portions of the open space area that is to be developed for recreational purposes.
 The plan shall illustrate the grading relationships between developed and natural areas of the park. - 2) Minimum landscaping of the recreational open space area should be topsoil and grass seed, as determined by the Town.
-Note that mulch or pebbles alone are not considered landscaping unless they are part of an overall landscape plan. - 3) Where it is determined by Council that berthing or a swale is required, or that major sloping occurs within, or outside, the normal boundaries of a lot, it shall be the developer's responsibility to landscape the berm, swale or slope with a minimum of grass. - 4) A landscape deposit may be required as part of the Subdivision Agreement to be returned upon the acceptance of the area by Engineering Services.
+Mulch or pebbles alone are not considered landscaping unless they are part of an overall landscape plan. - 3) Where it is determined by Council that berming or a swale is required, or that major sloping occurs within, or outside, the normal boundaries of a lot, it shall be the developer's responsibility to landscape the berm, swale or slope with a minimum of grass. - 4) A landscape deposit may be required as part of the Subdivision Agreement to be returned upon the acceptance of the area by Engineering Services.

-7.2 SUBDIVISION PERMIT REQUIREMENTS
+6.2 SUBDIVISION PERMIT REQUIREMENTS

-7.2.1 Subdivision Development Agreement
+6.2.1 Subdivision Development Agreement